amonks/run/README.md

 }
 ```

-Run can be used and extended programatically through its Go API.
+Run can be used and extended programmatically through its Go API.
 See [the
 godoc][godoc]

 [godoc]: https://amonks.github.io/run